-Many of our students at Quorn Hall School really enjoy playing with their pets and find it an effective way of calming and regulating.
+Many of our pupils at Quorn Hall School really enjoy playing with their pets and find it an effective way of calming and regulating.
 We have had our goats on site for some time now.
-The students enjoy petting them and helping to keep their area clean, ensuring they always have food and water.
+The pupils enjoy petting them and helping to keep their area clean, ensuring they always have food and water.

 Then, in May 2021, we collected Basil Bones (pictured below) and joined forces with The Dog Mentor and set about successfully integrating Basil into our school.